kishoredr/mysql-backup-ec2-s3/README.md

 * **table**: The output is formatted as a table using the characters +|- to form the cell borders.
 It typically presents the information in a "human-friendly" format that is much easier to read than the others, but not as programmatically useful.

 #### Creating Profile
 If you use the command shown in the previous section, the result is a single profile named default.
-You can create additional configurations that you can refer to with a name by specifying the ``` --profile ``` option and assigning a name.
+You can create additional configurations that you can refer to with a name by specifying the ``` --profile ``` option and assign a name.
 The following example creates a profile named produser.
 You can specify credentials from a completely different account and region than the other profiles.
 ```
 $ aws configure
 AWS Access Key ID [None]: AKIAI44QH8DHBEXAMPLE